bejo-geshdo/learning-jenkins/README.md

 - [] Add the template react/nextJS app
 - [] Add jenkins pipeline that can build from this repo (GH scm polling)
 - [] Set up infra with Terraform
+  - [x] VPC, SG and routes
+  - [] Jenkins Controller
+  - [] Launch template and Autoscaling group for Builder instances
 - [] Create diagrams of infra
 - [] Create diagram of build